 I’ve first met Quek Siu Rui, Co-founder and CEO, Carousell in Jakarta in 2013 at a tech conference.
 At that time, Siu Rui was still standing at his startup booth, and Carousell was just started in 2012 with little of achievement.
 We didn’t talk much, but I’ve still kept observing and seeing there was something different from this startup.
-Now Carousell has spread to 14 cities around the world, and considered one of the world’s largest and fastest growing mobile marketplaces.
+Now the Singapore marketplace app Carousell has spread to 14 cities around the world, and considered one of the world’s largest and fastest growing mobile marketplaces.

 Carousell has been ranked as the top Lifestyle and Shopping app in Singapore, Taiwan, and Hong Kong, and is backed by leading international Venture Capitalists Sequoia India, Rakuten Ventures, 500 Startups, Golden Gate Ventures, and QuestVC with more than $40 million funding.
 So I did an interview via email to get inside the mind of the very young but powerful startup’s founder.
 And great that Siu Rui has shared what he’ve learnt on his startup journey till date via insightful answers.

 Q: Your three co-founders are quite young and didn’t have much experience when started, none even experienced a management position before, but Carousell has grown very fast.
 So what is your management style?
 How do you manage time effectively?
 And what’s your approach to solve problems and get things done?